Ga Ga Theatre – Terms and Conditions

 To avoid unauthorised resale of tickets, tickets will be emailed as e-tickets and should be printed out prior to the relevant performance or can be posted to you on request.

 We accept VISA, Mastercard, Maestro and Delta.
-All cheques should be made payable to Ga Ga Theatre Company Limited.
+All cheques should be made payable to Ga Ga Theatre.
 All tickets must be paid for in full at the time of booking.

 8. Liabilities of Ga Ga Theatre